Institute of Systems Science

 The Institute of Systems Science (abbreviated as NUS-ISS) is a technology school at the National University of Singapore.
 It was established in 1981.
-The school offers programmes including Master of Technology and Graduate Diploma in Systems Analysis.
+The school offers programmes including the Master of Technology and Graduate Diploma in Systems Analysis.

 History

 In 1981, the institution was established and began offering a Graduate Diploma in Systems Analysis.
 That same year, it initiated senior executive seminars and IT project management training, collaborating with IBM for four years.
 By 1984, the institute had relocated to its premises at 21 Heng Mui Keng Terrace.
 It expanded into large-scale R&D in 1985.
 Two years later, in 1987, it worked with the National Computer Board and the Singapore Economic Development Board on the Small Enterprise Computerisation Programme, aimed at SMEs.